 Cost: Foregoing 0-1% per annum deposit interest

-If you have spare cash from existing operations (eg a game generating positive cash flow) this should be used next.
+If you have spare cash from existing operations (eg a game generating positive cash flow) this should be used next in the stack.
 Measure the ROI of the ad spend versus the lost cost of interest to figure out the ROI calculation.

-Note: Do not confuse recently raised VC funding sitting in the bank with free cashflow from revenue-generating operations (see below)
+Note: Do not confuse recently raised VC funding sitting in the bank earmarked for development costs with free cash flow from revenue-generating operations (see below)

 Most companies don’t have this luxury, hence look for sources of external capital to grow.